• Contact Us

 This quick video library offers expert tips for parents to address the mental health challenges college students face.
 Taken from our series of live classes, these short videos provide practical solutions for common concerns like adjusting to college life, managing homesickness, and handling academic stress.
 We also cover holiday transition tips, strategies for a successful first semester, and how to set boundaries and make the most of summer vacation.
 Whether you’re navigating the emotional challenges after the college drop-off, supporting your student through stressful times, or helping them for new transitions, this library provides quick answers to your college parenting questions.

 Start with our Quick Video Solutions – easy-to-watch clips with expert tips and handouts.
-Click on a title below to access the video and handouts (log in to access the content).
+Log in to access each of the titles listed below:

 Bookmark our Support Your College Student Resource Guide – your parenting GPS, connecting you to quick videos, helpful handouts, live workshops, and expert tips, all grounded in research and real-life success.